wyrvern/gli/README.md

 The instructions for use are as follows :

+      To run the application from the command line, use :

+      java -jar "dist/gli_cli.jar"

+      NB : Please ensure that you run the application from the root directory (See above) -- otherwise the application will fail.

     - The Swing interface has a number of given elements, an input textbox which the user uses to interact with the computer/AI.
 A letter is typed sequentially,